History of Arsenal F.C. (1966–present): Move to the Emirates (2006–18)

-End of the Drought and Wenger's departure (2013-18)

 Arsenal's nine-year trophy drought came to an end in 2014, as they won the FA Cup for the fifth time under Wenger.
-A new era had begun with the signing of German superstar Mesüt Ozil from Real Madrid in summer 2013 for 40 million to break the club's transfer record.
-The Gunners had a fine start to the league season, leading the table until February before once again they lost their form in the key months to finish fourth; however in the FA Cup Arsenal reached the final without travelling outside London, and, despite going 2-0 down inside eight minutes to Hull City, turned it around to win 3-2 and end their trophy drought.
-The Gunners retained the cup with a 4-0 thumping of Aston Villa in 2015, having signed Chilean striker Alexis Sanchez from Barcelona in the summer, similarly to Ozil's signing.
-In 2016 Arsenal record their highest league finish at the Emirates, finishing second behind 5000-1 winners Leicester City, having once again led the league in February.
+A new era had begun with the signing of German superstar Mesut Özil from Real Madrid in summer 2013 for £42.4 million to break the club's transfer record.
+The Gunners had a fine start to the league season, leading the table until February before once again they lost their form in the key months to finish fourth; however in the FA Cup Arsenal reached the final without travelling outside London, and, after going 2–0 down inside eight minutes to Hull City, turned it around to win 3–2 and end their trophy drought.
+The Gunners retained the cup with a 4–0 thumping of Aston Villa in 2015, having signed Chilean striker Alexis Sanchez from Barcelona in the summer.
+In 2016 Arsenal record their highest league finish at the Emirates, finishing second behind 5000–1 underdogs Leicester City, having once again led the league in February.

-In 2017 they won the FA Cup for a record thirteenth time-and a record seventh under Wenger, who became the most successful manager in the competitions history, but fell out of the top four for the first time since 1996, finishing fifth to end their 19-year run in the UEFA Champions League.
-In 2017-18, the Gunners were knocked out of the UEFA Europa League at the semi-final stage, and reached the League Cup final for the third time under Wenger, losing 3-0 to Manchester City, but endured an eventful off-pitch season; they lost Theo Walcott, Olivier Giroud and Alexis Sanchez in January and twice broke the clubs transfer record, for Alexandre Lacazette in the summer and Gabonese Pièrre-Emerick Aubameyang in January.
-Most significantly though, Arsène Wenger announced his resignation after 22 years in charge, leaving as the clubs longest-serving and most successful manager.
-A month afterwards, the club announced that former Paris-Saint Germain manager Unai Emery would be taking over in a new role of “head coach”, instead of manager.
+In 2017 they won the FA Cup for a record thirteenth time, and a record seventh under Wenger, who became the most successful manager in the competition's history, but fell out of the top four for the first time since 1996, finishing fifth to end their 19 consecutive appearances in the Champions League.
+In the next season, the Gunners were knocked out of the UEFA Europa League at the semi-final stage, and reached the League Cup final for the third time under Wenger, losing 3–0 to Manchester City, but endured an eventful off-pitch season; they lost Theo Walcott, Olivier Giroud and Alexis Sanchez in January and twice broke the club's transfer record, for Alexandre Lacazette in the summer and Gabonese Pièrre-Emerick Aubameyang in January.
+Arsène Wenger announced his resignation after 22 years in charge, leaving as the club's longest-serving and most successful manager, and former Paris Saint-Germain manager Unai Emery took over.